 Encaustic cement tiles (known as hydraulic tiles when they were first pressed in 19th century France) have always been characterized by their bright colors and their use in traditional (and very intricate) Moroccan and European design motifs.
 This year, geometric shapes, such as cubes and pointy triangles, are now getting some play.

-Subway tiles haven't entirely dropped off the map, but their 2018 iteration is longer, leaner, and texturized—these clay tiles give subway tiles an edgier feel.
-Try them in black, pair them with a dark grout, or take them all the way up to the ceiling in your kitchen for a fresh, modern look.
+Subway-style tiles haven't dropped off the map, but these 2018 versions are decidedly edgier.
+These skinny pieces of glazed and sliced, cross-sectioned brick look delightfully imperfect and feature slight variations like pinholes and roughed-up surfaces.
+Try them in black, pair them with dark grout, and take them all the way up to the ceiling in your kitchen for a fresh, modern backsplash.